 On page 145-146 we find, "Mack was surprised.
 'How could that be?
 Why would the God of the universe want to be submitted to me?'
 'Because we want you to join us in our circle of relationship.
 I don't want slaves to my will; I want brothers and sisters who will share life with me.'"
 We have to ask, is there any place in Scripture where God expresses a desire to be submitted to any individual human being?
 Nope.
 If anything, we the creatures are to be in subjection to the Holy and Majestic God of the universe, not the other way around.
 The Shack reduces the glory of God and elevates the stature of man - something false religious systems do.

 I'm not saying we should avoid experiencing God.
-But, we have to be careful not to elevate human experiences above God Himself.
-Knowing God is not simply about a personal sense of relationship.
-It is also about truth and knowing Him as He really is (John 17:3).
+But, we have to be careful not to elevate human doctrines above God himself.
+Knowing God is not simply about relationship.
+It is also about truth and knowing Him in truth (John 17:3).
 We are commanded in the Bible to have both an intimate relationship with God through the person of Christ (1 Cor.
 1:9), and to know Him truthfully.
 We are called to exhort in sound doctrine (Titus 1:9), to "speak the things which are fitting for sound doctrine" (Titus 2:1), and to have purity in doctrine (Titus 2:7).
 Such doctrines include the revelation of God, His nature, His calling, His sovereignty, His holiness, His majesty, His purpose for us, His redemptive work, and all other such teachings which are vitally important to us.
-These are needed to properly understand God and to accurately discern if the subjective spiritual experiences we have are true or false.
+These are needed in order to properly understand God and to properly discern if the subjective spiritual experiences we have are true or false.
 But let's get back to the book.

 On page 205 God says to Mack, "My words are alive and dynamic-full of life and possibility; yours are dead, full of law and fear and judgment.
 That is why you won't find the word responsibility in the Scriptures."
 That caught my eye, so I went to my computer Bible program and did a search for the word responsibility.
 I found that in the New American Standard Bible it occurs four times (Num.
 4:16; 1 Chr.
 9:31; Ezra 10:4; 1 Tim.
 5:22).
 It does not occur in the King James.
 The NIV has it in 13 places.
 So, that's a problem.